Get started with the applications

 If applicable, link to a Trello card or screen shots.

-Pull requests are linted and tests are run on Concourse CI, the resulting status is shown on the PR.
+Pull requests are linted and tests are run on via GitHub Actions, the resulting status is shown on the PR.

 Merging and deploying changes

-Once approved and merged your PR is automatically built and deployed to our staging environment where you can perform further acceptance testing.
-After that deploying to production is a manual step in Concourse CI.
+Once approved and merged your PR is automatically built and deployed to our staging environment where you can perform further acceptance testing and smoke testing.
+After that, deploying to production is a manual step in AWS Codepipeline.